LeonLeaks/2.0/README.md

 # LeonLeaks 2.0
 ### *Zestia is not what it seems*

+## Disclaimer

+This inforamtion has been provided as a service of the community because of the shady actions of Leon.
+As a result, **do not witchhunt anyone involved in the leak, including Leon, Rhett, or anyone listed in the credits below**.
+This includes doxxing, DDoSing, hacking, etc.

 ## Thesis

 Leon is a manipulative devloper in the iOS Community.

 His fans have been brainwashed into thinking he's a good guy when this is far from the truth.

-His so called free tweaks (which he has claimed are signed by him in the past) are actually from tutuhelper, a FREE service, which offers a wide variety of tweaks and apps.
+His so called free tweaks (which he has claimed are signed by him in the past) are actually from TuTuHelper, a FREE service, which offers a wide variety of tweaks and apps.
 To crack down on people stealing and claiming there signed tweaks, they made it so the user must have there application installed.
-However once Leon and his team noticed this they decided to release a fix with there name on it and told their followers not to open the app as it's malicious (which it's not).
-If this is the case then why would he be distributing his apps?
+However once Leon and his team noticed this they decided to release a fix with there name on it and told their followers not to open the app as it's malicious (which it's not, as far as we know).
+If this is the case then why would he be distributing their apps?

 ## Group Chats

 Now to his group chats (he has multiple for multiple "parts" of Zestia).
 This is the most manipulative and scummy place on Twitter.

 A hardcore Cynostial fan and Zestia "Dev" (Who probably can't code and only knows how-to steal some plists") named Rhett was asked if he should be using TuTu's tweaks as that's stealing.
-He replied saying that he doesn't care and thinks that no-one will find out anyway.
+He replied saying that he doesn't care and thinks that nobody will find out anyway.
 Well we did.

 We linked to the DMs below, as with other parts of this leak